Dhghomon/rust-fsharp/README.md

 Let's implement `Iterator` for a Metropolis type again.
 Each metropolis is composed of multiple cities, and our Metropolis iterator will return their names (if any).
 It'll look like this:

-Instead of implementing `Iterator` only, we will also implement `IntoIterator` because the cities vector is an iterable instead of an iterator.
+Instead of implementing `Iterator` only, we will also implement `IntoIterator` because the `cities` `Vec` is an iterable instead of an iterator.
 When `into_iter` is called, an `Iterator` for a Metropolis will be created.

 ```
 struct Metropolis {